webvictim/ssotax/friends-of-sso.md

 <summary>
 What does it mean?
 </summary>
-The following vendors take security seriously by offering general SSO (via OpenID Connect, SAML) in all paid plans.
-That's great!
+The following vendors take security seriously by offering SSO without unreasonable surcharges (via OpenID Connect, SAML) in all paid plans. *Find out more about the [why](/why).*

-We also show details about [SCIM](https://scim.cloud) which allows you to manage users accounts via API.
+Another important puzzle piece to manage your organizations access is SCIM.
+It allows you to centrally provision employee’s with specific user permissions and deprovisions user accounts during an offboarding.
+That’s why we also added where [SCIM](https://scim.cloud/) is available.

-Having SSO and SCIM in the place would be the best combination in terms of security and operational efficiency because you could create user accounts with the right role/permission at this vendor.
-At the same time you could remove user accounts ensuring that maybe existing sessions are closed properly.
+Best practice for vendors to keep their customers secure would be offering both SCIM and SSO without unreasonable surcharges.
 </details>

 ## {{ page.title }}